 The Hindu caste system

 The Aryan invaders were pale-skinned, whereas the local Dravidian inhabitants, whom the Aryans made their slaves, were dark-skinned.
 People were divided into four castes, in Sanskrit varna, which merely means ‘colour’ – in all probability referring to the various skin colours of the Indus Valley population.
 According to one Veda text, this classification of people was dictated by the gods.

 Hindu rites, including presentation of offerings to the gods, are performed by the Brahmins, who interpret the Vedas, and often live strictly according to these doctrines.
 Originally, the Brahmins made rules for the righteous way of life for the four castes.
-Naturally, they placed themselves in the uppermost caste, Brahman, claiming that they originated from the mouth of the god Brahma, the creator of the Universe.
-(See paragraph ‘The most important Hindu gods’.)
+Naturally, they placed themselves in the uppermost caste, Brahman, claiming that they originated from the mouth of the god Brahma, the creator of the Universe (see caption Hindu deities).
 Today, not all Brahmins are scholars, but include persons from other trades, e.g. farmers.